 That cash is precious, and you need it to last you all semester long.

 It’s an ugly truth, but there is hope on the horizon.
-More and more websites are popping up that offer free textbooks to college students.
+More and more websites are popping up that offer free or heavily discounted textbooks to college students.

 Here are a few reputable sites that can help curb some of the last-minute fees associated with purchasing books for your classes.